tankh99/tp/docs/UserGuide.md

 ### Listing all appointments: `queryappointments`

-Shows a list of all patients in the address book.
+Shows a list of all appointments in CogniCare.
 Can be filtered by multiple criteria.

 Format: `queryappointments [pid/PATIENT_ID] [n/PATIENT_NAME] [aid/APPOINTMENT_ID]`